tisanyada/python/PITCHME.md

 num = 3
 if num > 0:
-    print(num, "is a positive number.") print("This is always printed.")
+    print(num, "is a positive number.")

 num = -1
 if num > 0:
-    print(num, "is a positive number.") print("This is also always printed.")
+    print(num, "is a positive number.")

 ```
 ---
 ### Python if...else Statement